While we all know that blaming and judging isn’t healthy for relationships, we all do it.

 Sure but we just don’t pay much attention to it now.

-So one of the tricks we discovered to stop blaming and judging (or at least slow it down) in any relationship is this…
+So one of the ways we discovered to stop blaming and judging (or at least slow it down) in any relationship is this…

 Realize that blaming and judging is a habit and all it does is separate and disconnect two people.